yutsunoki/Python_Automated_Network_Program/README.md

 # Python_Automated_Network_Program

 This is my practical about the automated network program with python.
 The goal is make all the computer online and separate the network from LAN and DMZ.
-Use Py script to auto configuration to the 3 network device.
+Use Py script to auto configuration to the 3 networking device.

 ## How to use
 1. Install eve-ng from VM or physical computer.
 2. Setup eve-ng.
 Example import cisco image, IP route setting etc...
 3. Import `_Exports_unetlab_export-20230613-144554.zip` to eve-ng.
-4. Copy the command from `config.ctb` to the correspond network devices.
+4. Copy the command from `config.ctb` to the correspond networking devices.
 5. Excute the autoload.py with python3.

 ## The map of network
 `local computer` is my laptop.
-The ssh and Py script is execute form from the `local computer` to achieving script to load the configuration to network devices from LAN.
+The ssh and Py script is execute form from the `local computer` to achieving script to load the configuration to networking devices from LAN.

 ![planning_map](img/planning_map.png)

 ## DMZ server enable service
-I run on 8G RAM old PC, so network device is not backup to the local server because my PC is non enough resource to emulate other server on eve-ng.
+I run on 8G RAM old PC, so networking device is not backup to the local server because my PC is non enough resource to emulate other server on eve-ng.

 ![DMZ_server](img/linux_enable_services.png)